-Once, there were two college students who stayed in the same society.
-They both were in class XII, but in different institutions, and they both had working parents.
-One out of them was very flamboyant, just like his parents who only believed in telling the world how well they were doing and even more, how well their child was doing in college.
-They had nursed big ambitions that their child will qualify for the best professional college, from where no dream will be impossible.
+Once, there were two college students staying in the same housing society.
+They both were in class XII.
+But in different institutions.
+They both had working parents.
+One out of them was very flamboyant.
+Just like his parents who only believed in telling the world.
+How well they were doing and also, how well their child was doing in college.
+They had nursed big ambitions.
+That their child will qualify for the best professional college, from where no dream will be impossible.

 The other student was rather subdued, again, like his parents.
 He used to spend a lot of time in understanding about the merit and sweat required to get into a professional course through competition vis-a-vis his own capabilities.